 An extremely shy person in real life, Sridevi came alive in front of the cameras, playing a variety of roles.

-The actor made a successful comeback to cinema 15 years later with Gauri Shinde's English Vinglish, playing a housewife who learns English after feeling left out in her family.
-She also had a starring role in Tamil film Puli and followed English Vinglish with another successful outing in Mom, which also featured Nawazuddin Siddiqui and Akshaye Khanna.
+The actor made a successful comeback to the cinema, 15 years later with Gauri Shinde's English Vinglish, playing a housewife who learns English after feeling left out in her family.
+She also had a starring role in Tamil film Puli and followed by another successful outing in Mom, which also featured Nawazuddin Siddiqui and Akshaye Khanna.

 You are being truly missed!

 Sridevi's sudden death at the age of 54 has left her family and fans in shock and grief.
-The actor-wife of producer Boney Kapoor suffered a cardiac arrest in Dubai and passed away.
-On her death anniversary today, we look at her journey from a child artist to India's first female superstar
+The actor-wife of producer Boney Kapoor suffered a cardiac arrest in Dubai and passed away in 2018.
+On her birth anniversary on August 13, we look at her journey from a child artist to India's first female superstar